PoryDrive/PoryDriveFNN/README.md

 #### pred.py
 `python3 pred.py <model_path>`

-## nan
+## datasets

-I've created gigabytes of different datasets at this point using both [/multicapturegui](/multicapturegui) (GUI) and [/multicapturecli](/multicapturecli) (CLI) and this is what you need to know..

-I can generate a dataset using CLI of almost 1GB and usually it will train just fine, but some times and more often when I approach 1GB the training process will start to [NaN](https://en.wikipedia.org/wiki/NaN).
-But, if I create datasets using GUI I have not noticed this happen yet, so far I have created datasets up to 2GB this way.

 The main difference between CLI and GUI dataset aggregation:
 - **GUI:** ~1GB dataset takes 10 hours using 10 processes running simultaneously.
 - **CLI:** ~1GB dataset takes 10 minutes using 600 processes running simultaneously.

 It is much easier to create more CLI processes on one machine than GUI processes because they are much more light weight and require no communication with a Graphics Processing Unit (GPU).

+CLI2 generates scored datasets, the higher the score the better performing the dataset.

+## nan

+I can generate a dataset using CLI of almost 1GB and usually it will train just fine, but some times and more often when I approach 1GB the training process will start to [NaN](https://en.wikipedia.org/wiki/NaN).
+But, if I create datasets using GUI I have not noticed this happen yet, so far I have created datasets up to 2GB this way.

 It's just worth keeping this in mind if your dataset starts producing a NaN loss when training with it.
 I am not completely sure why this is yet, I am checking that the CLI processes do not write NaN floats to the dataset _(before they are written)_, I check for any write corruption to the extent that I can in real-time which is just that the number of bytes written is correct.
 It is possible that the high frequency and resource demanding nature of the CLI processes all running at once could be causing bytes to be miss-written to file creating NaN's in the dataset, checking the bytes after writing them could detect this and is an option that comes at a cost to performance but one I will probably be adding.